PureNimble/ISEP-LAPR2/docs/sprintC/US09/Readme.md

-# US 006 - To create a Task
+# US 009 - As a client, I want to leave a message to the agent to schedule a visit to a property of my interest.

 [Requirements Engineering](01.requirements-engineering/Readme.md)